ajitrajasekharan/JPTDP_wrapper/README.md

-## Optional server wrapper with text cleaning and simple phrase gen
+## Server wrapper with text cleaning and simple phrase gen

 Note: This is required for unsupervised [NER](https://github.com/ajitrajasekharan/unsupervised_NER)